• Skip to main content

 How to Grieve a Loss of a Pet

 The death of a pet can leave a deep hole in our lives, and grief is a normal emotional reaction.
 It is also an important part of the healing process.
-By allowing ourselves to grieve, we slowly adjust to life without our loved one.
+By allowing ourselves to grieve, we slowly adjust to life without our loved ones.

 There is no one way or right way to grieve the loss of a pet.
 However, actively grieving your loss (i.e. engaging with rather than suppressing your feelings) can support healing, although the timeframe for this is different for everyone.
-Below are some actions you can take to honor the relationship, validate your feelings and slowly transition to life without your loved one.
+Below are some actions you can take to honor the relationship, validate your feelings, and slowly transition to life without your loved one.

 1. Accept Your Feelings